 WODC will engage proactively with the developer to contribute towards the development of the emerging proposals, with the benefit detailed local knowledge.
 The input of parish councils and communities will also be key in this regard.
-It is important that the council focuses on investigating local impacts before reaching any conclusions on the proposal.
+It is important that WODC focus on investigating local impacts before reaching any conclusions on the proposal.
 Local authorities are not undermining any 'in principle' objections to a scheme by engaging with a developer at the pre-application stage.

 WODC will work with the developer to shape their Statement of Community Consultation.
 This is a mechanism that will determine where, who and how the developer consults on the Botley West project going forward.
 The SoCC, will form the template for ongoing consultation and engagement.
-A draft SoCC will be issued before the end of 2022, so that WODC can comment on its suitability and provide feedback to the developer.
-Parish councils have already reflected concerns to WODC about the suitability of early engagement and it will be necessary to ensure that any concerns are addressed through the SoCC.
+Parish councils have already reflected concerns to the developer about the suitability of early engagement and it will be necessary to ensure that any concerns are addressed through the SoCC.